Bee Campus USA

 The University of Arkansas Wildlife Society RSO installed a few bird houses in the core of campus in 2019.
 A larger installation of bluebird nesting boxes has been deployed at the UofA's research farm as well as a Cato Springs site in south Fayetteville.
 These nesting boxes provide both important habitat, but also add to the body of knowledge being developed by the research team.

 Collisions with windows kills billions of birds each year, the second-most human-linked cause of bird deaths (next to habitat destruction).
 Evidence suggests birds do not see or process windows as solid objects, causing them to try to fly through them with devastating results.
 Following current methods to prevent bird strikes on windows, the University of Arkansas has installed ultraviolet reflecting decals to the south windows of the skyway linking the George and Boyce Billingsley Music Building to the Fine Arts Center.
 Birds, with the ability to see ultraviolet light, are able to identify the windows without obstructing the view for humans, who do not see ultraviolet light.
+You can help two ways, volunteer to survey campus for bird strikes or fill out the dead bird reporting form if you find one on campus around a building.

 Integrated Pest Management Plan